SAP-samples/kyma-runtime-extension-samples/principal-prop-on-prem/README.md

   HTTPS=true && npm start
   ```

-* Configure the on-prem-backend in cloud connector as a virtual host and the resources to path and all sub-paths
+* Configure the on-prem-backend in cloud connector as a virtual host
   ![cc-1](assets/cc-1.png)
+* Configure the resources to path and all sub-paths
   ![cc-2](assets/cc-2.png)

 ### Kyma configuration